Greece Moments Greece Moments

 11 Min Read

-In the far west of the city of Mykonos, below the windmills, lies the popular district Little Venice, which is also called “Mikri Venetia”.
-The charming district exerts a magical attraction on holidaymakers and is therefore the first port of call on Mykonos for many.
+At the westernmost edge of Mykonos town, below the windmills, lies the popular neighborhood known as Little Venice, also called “Mikri Venetia.”
+This charming district exerts a magical pull on vacationers and is therefore the first stop for many visitors to Mykonos.

-“The white row of houses directly on the sea with its colorful wooden balconies and bay windows, which seem to float above the water supported by beams, is one of the most photographed motifs in Greece.”
+“The row of white houses right by the sea, with their colorful wooden balconies and bay windows that seem to float above the water, supported by beams, is one of the most photographed sights in Greece.”

 Klein Venedig Mykonos Tipps Restaurants Shopping